reiver/blockchain-reading-list/README.md

 Regardless, this document focuses on a more traditional definite of _"blockchain"_.

+But also includes some topics that the author of this document feels that, while not strictly about blockchains, will help provide readers with a deep(er) technical background that can be useful when working with or creating blockchain based technologies.

 ## Audience

 This document is targeted at technical people, who are looking to gain a deep understand of the concepts behind blockchain based technologies.

-But also includes some topics that the author of this document feels that, while not strictly about blockchains, will help provide you with a deep(er) technical background that can be useful when working with blockchain technologies.

 ## Topics